 - The customer states that individuals displaced by the disaster reside in the household.

 - Relief for Energy Assistance through Community Help (REACH) – Provides qualified customers with financial assistance during times of hardship.
-Customers impacted by this natural disaster are eligible for up to $600 in financial assistance.
+Customers impacted by a natural disaster are eligible for up to $600 in financial assistance.
 Certain limitations may apply.

-Programs to assist you when you're ready
+Additional programs to assist you when you're ready

 - Quick gas and electric service – To help you move quickly, we will expedite setting up your new account and if your temporary or new home doesn't already have gas and electric service, we will turn it on the next business day.
 Get started by calling us at 1-800-743-5000.